West Kirby student Kirtana Vallabhaneni is top of the class after being named the UK Young Scientist of the Year.

 The overarching aim of the project is to isolate cells in the pancreas that can be targeted with chemotherapy rather than subjecting the whole body to the treatment.

-The world-class judging panel included renowned space scientist Dr Maggie Aderin-Pocock, Nobel Prize winning biochemist Sir Tim Hunt, and the Science Museum’s inventor in residence Mark Champkins, among others.
+The world-class judging panel included renowned space scientist Dr Maggie Aderin-Pocock, Nobel Prize winning biochemist Sir Tim Hunt, and the Science Museum’s inventor in residence Mark Champkins,

 Dr Aderin-Pocock said: “I’m delighted to award Kirtana Vallabhaneni the UK Young Scientist of the Year.